ddenton/offset_tweak/README.md

 ```
 #### Record Keeping and Idempotency

-The `offset_tweak.csv` file stored in each song-pack directory is used by tweak to keep track of what changes have already been applied.
-Thus, running with `--toitg` multiple times will ignore any packs that have already had the appropriate modification aplied.
-Similarly, running with `--reset` will return all the songs to their initial offset, before removing the `offset_tweak.csv` file.
+The `offset_tweak.csv` file stored in each song-pack directory is used by tweak to keep track of already applied changes.
+Thus, running with `--toitg` multiple times will ignore any packs that have already had the appropriate offset mod aplied.
+Similarly, running with `--reset` will return all the songs to their initial offset before deleting the `offset_tweak.csv`.

 #### File Encodings